-His teaching and research is in the areas of educational economics, public policy, and finance, with a primary focus on issues of college access, choice, and success for low-income and minority students.
+Donald E. Heller is Vice President of Operations and a professor of education (currently on sabbatical) at the University of San Francisco.
+His teaching and research have been influenced by his status as a first generation college student, and are in the areas of educational economics, public policy, and finance, with a primary focus on issues of college access, choice, and success for low-income and minority students.
 He has consulted on higher education policy issues with university systems and policymaking organizations in California, Colorado, Florida, Kansas, Massachusetts, Michigan, New Hampshire, Tennessee, Washington, Washington DC, and West Virginia, and has testified in front of Congressional committees, state legislatures, and in federal court cases as an expert witness.

-Prior to his appointment in January 2016, he was Dean of the College of Education at Michigan State University.
+Prior to joining USF in January 2016, he was Dean of the College of Education at Michigan State University.
 Earlier appointments included Director of the Center for the Study of Higher Education and professor of education and senior scientist at The Pennsylvania State University, and assistant professor of Education at the University of Michigan.
 Before his academic career, he spent a decade as an information technology manager at the Massachusetts Institute of Technology.

 He is editor or co-editor of six books, including: Student Financing of Higher Education: A Comparative Perspective (with C. Callender, Routledge, 2013), The States and Public Higher Education Policy: Affordability, Access, and Accountability (Johns Hopkins University Press, second edition, 2011), and Generational Shockwaves and the Implications for Higher Education (with M. d’Ambrosio, Edward Elgar, 2009).
 He has made over 250 presentations at scholarly conferences, policy and professional associations, and governmental organizations in ten countries around the world, and has been the principal investigator on over $1 million in grants.
 In 2012 he was appointed to the Board of Trustees of DePaul University, and in 2015, to the Board of Overseers of Bard College at Simon’s Rock.